The EKOS™ Endovascular System is the most studied device in the pulmonary embolism space

 EKOS™ Endovascular System PE Clinical Studies

-HI-PEITHO is the first large-scale randomized trial designed to close critical gaps in pulmonary embolism (PE) care.
-It studies whether combining EKOS™ catheter-based ultrasound-assisted thrombolysis with anticoagulation (AC) improves patient outcomes compared to the current standard of care - AC alone.
+HI-PEITHO is the first large-scale global randomized controlled trial (N=544) powered to determine whether combining EKOS™ catheter-based ultrasound-assisted thrombolysis (USCDT) with anticoagulation (AC) improves outcomes versus the current standard of care - AC alone, in acute intermediate-risk pulmonary embolism (PE).

 Patients